noa/naacl2021/README.md

 ## Running an experiment

-All the files related to experiments with particular datasets are intended to be contained in corresponding sub-directories of `expts`.
-For example, the files needed to reproduce the results with the Reddit dataset described in the paper listed above are contained in the `expts/reddit` sub-directory.

-To run the experiment, first fetch and unpack the data files
+To run an experiment, first fetch and unpack the data files

 ```bash
 https://storage.googleapis.com/naacl21_account_linking/1mil.tar.gz